Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Re-using Form Module VBA Coding for New Projects.

-2. Streamlining Form Module Coding Part-Two.
+2. Streamlining Form Module Coding Part Two.

 What happens when we add a control to the Form?
 How does the code we write in the Event Procedure get executed when an event occurs?
 Is there any other alternative approach that can give us the same result and ease of Coding?

-Objects And Their Builtin Events.
+Objects And Their Built-in Events.

 Let us study what happens when you add a Textbox Object to the Form.
-The diagram of a Textbox on the Form and all things associated with it, which we should know about are shown below.
+The diagram of a Textbox on the Form and all things associated with it, which we should know about, are shown below.

 Two selected Properties of the Textbox are shown in the diagram above: Change Event and On Change Properties.
 The Change Event Property will not appear in the Property Sheet of the Textbox object.
 We have seen how an Event Property is declared in our User-defined Event examples in earlier articles.

 The On Change Event Property (with String Type data) only appears in the Property Sheet of the Textbox.
-When we select the text [Event Procedure] option from the drop-down control in this Property, we could write the Event Procedure Code in the Form Module for the intended task of Change Event.
+When we select the text [Event Procedure] option from the drop-down control in this Property, we can write the Event Procedure Code in the Form Module for the intended task of Change Event.
 Therefore, we assume that this has something to do with the RaiseEvent (Announcer) action for the Event Change

-Whenever we type some text in msg Textbox, the Change Event fires (or triggers the Subroutine, with the Event name Change and the parent object name msg as Prefix - Sub msg_Change()) for each character typed.
+Whenever we type some text in the msg Textbox, the Change Event fires (or triggers the Subroutine, with the Event name Change and the parent object name msg as Prefix - Sub msg_Change()) for each character typed.

 Private Sub Msg_Change()